Nicholas Medforth-Mills: Activities in Romania

 Nicholas’s first major appearance in Romania was on 19 April 1992 on Easter Day along with his grandparents King Michael I and Queen Anne and with his mother and her second husband Alexander Nixon.

 Nicholas came again for the second time on Christmas Day 1997, when the entire royal family set foot in Romania for the first time after nearly five decades of exile.
 In 2002, he visited Romania for the third time; he stayed at Elisabeta Palace.
 During this visit he started to consider his role as a member of the royal family.

-Since the beginning of 2008, de Roumanie Medforth-Mills has become more involved in the public life of Romania, taking part, for instance, at the 2008 UNITER theatre gala and in visits throughout the country with his aunt, Crown Princess Margareta, and Radu Duda.
+In 2008, de Roumanie Medforth-Mills became more involved in the public life of Romania, taking part, for instance, at the 2008 UNITER theatre gala and in visits throughout the country with his aunt, Crown Princess Margareta, and Radu Duda.